tarcadius/LDAR_Sim/README.md

 # This was the original page for LDAR-Sim (version 1).
 For Version 2.0 and later, please go to [this page](https://github.com/LDAR-Sim/LDAR_Sim).
+As of 2021-10-07, this page is no longer supported.

 # The LDAR Simulator
 ## About LDAR-Sim